AckerlyXu/heima/articles/media-services/media-services-rest-get-started.md

 ---
-title: Get started with delivering content on demand using REST | Azure
+title: Get started with delivering content on demand using REST | Microsoft Docs
 description: This tutorial walks you through the steps of implementing an on demand content delivery application with Azure Media Services using REST API.
 services: media-services
 documentationcenter: ''